LisaAnne/TemporalLanguageRelease/README.md

 **Getting Started**

-Run [setup.sh](setup.sh) to download pre-extracted features, data (TEMPO-HL and TEMPO-TL), and pre-trained models.
-If you are only interested in the data (not using/replicating my code), please download the datasets [here](https://people.eecs.berkeley.edu/~lisa_anne/tempo/initial_release_data.zip).
+~~Run [setup.sh](setup.sh) to download pre-extracted features, data (TEMPO-HL and TEMPO-TL), and pre-trained models.
+If you are only interested in the data (not using/replicating my code), please download the datasets [here](https://people.eecs.berkeley.edu/~lisa_anne/tempo/initial_release_data.zip).~~

+After I graduated, my website was deleted.
+Reference [setup.sh](setup.sh) to see what needs to be downloaded and where, then download files from [Google drive](https://drive.google.com/drive/u/1/folders/1heYHAOJX0mdeLH95jxdfxry6RC_KMVyZ).

 ### Training and Evaluating Models